-If you want to apply to Piedmont College, there is no application fee, which means it is free to apply.
+If you are planning on applying to Piedmont College, the regular decision application deadline is July 15 and there is no application fee, which means it is free to apply.

 |Mean Unweighted GPA||3.5|

 |Admitted Students in Top 10% of Graduating Class||13%|

 |Applicants Who Submit SATs||20%|

 These are the application deadlines for Piedmont College.